Annapurna Base Camp Trek Overview

 - Close-up views of Annapurna I, Annapurna South, Machhapuchhre, Hiunchuli, and Gangapurna

-- Visit beautiful Gurung villages such as Ghandruk and Chhomrong
+- Visit traditional Gurung villages including Ghandruk and Chhomrong

 - Walk through rhododendron, bamboo, and alpine forests

-- Pass Machhapuchhre Base Camp before reaching Annapurna Base Camp
+- Pass Machhapuchhre Base Camp on the way up

-- Relax at Jhinu Danda natural hot spring area
+- Relax at Jhinu Danda natural hot springs on the descent

-- Suitable for active beginners and fit travelers
+- Suitable for active beginners — no technical climbing required

 Best Time for Annapurna Base Camp Trek